snyball/hawck/README.md

 See the `install.sh` script for how Hawck should be installed, it contains a few notes for package maintainers.

+To anyone considering or having created a package for Hawck, please consider typing out an issue for it (with instructions for your distribution) so that it may be added to this README.

+## How do I install it?

+Download or clone the GIT repo, and run the `install.sh` program from the command line.
+This script has been tested for Ubuntu 18.04.

+You will need to reboot the computer after running the installer, because it needs to add your user to a new group (with Ubuntu it seems like logging out and back in isn't enough.)

+When you've started the computer back up again, run the following commands:

+    $ sudo systemctl start hawck-inputd
+    $ hawck-macrod
+    $ hawck-ui

+>PS: There is a known bug that sometimes causes `hawck-ui` to hang on startup, in
+>that case, try again.

+>Important note for people using sway, i3, openbox and similar minimal WMs: You
+>need to have a [Polkit Authentication Agent](https://wiki.archlinux.org/index.php/Polkit#Authentication_agents)
+>running to use the UI.

+Move over to the settings tab, and change your keymap (this will hopefully be done automatically soon.)

+You can now move on to the "Edit scripts" tab and attempt to edit/enable the default test script.

+If you want to keep using Hawck, and want to have it start up automatically, move over to Settings and click the autostart toggle button, you will be prompted for your password.

 ## Security

 As you can imagine, with all this power comes great responsibility.
 Here's